 Caution: If concrete weight is unknown, ALWAYS start with the LOW POWER settings for the Windsor Probe System; otherwise excessive damage may occur to the concrete under test.

-For In-Place Testing of Normal and High-Performance Concrete
+For In-Place Testing of Concrete at Standard and Low Power

 Q. Why use three probes?